The Overwhelmed Brain

 My Healing Journey from Being an Emotional Abuser

 Emotional abuse is the ultimate brainwashing technique.
-It often hides in the form of feigned helpfulness, generosity, compassion, and love.
-The perpetrator knows how to appear kind and caring while intertwining abusive behavior, causing their victim to become powerless.
+It often hides in the form of feigned helplessness, generosity, compassion, and love.
+The perpetrator knows how to appear kind and caring while intertwining abusive behavior, causing the person on the receiving end to become powerless.

-Emotional abuse is a method of controlling, manipulating, belittling, and invalidating a person over time.
-It is often hard to spot in the moment as it can be seen as benign or even “normal” to most observers.
 But as this behavior is repeated time and time again, the insidious compound effect of this form of hidden abuse causes its victims to lose confidence in themselves, stop trusting in their own decisions, feel devalued and unimportant, and blame themselves for being the cause of, and sometimes even deserving, of the abusive behavior.

 [Read more…]

-Filed Under: Abandonment, Blog article, Divorce, Emotional Abuse, Emotional Healing, Emotional Withdrawal, Empathy, Judgment, Manipulation, Marriage, Narcissism, Relationships, Toxic Behavior, Toxic Thinking Tagged With: Am I emotionally abusive?, Can the emotional abuser change?, how do I stop being emotionally abusive?, How to stop being emotionally abusive, What is emotional abuse?
+Filed Under: Abandonment, Blog article, Divorce, Emotional Abuse, Emotional Healing, Emotional Withdrawal, Empathy, Judgment, Manipulation, Marriage, Narcissism, Relationships, Toxic Behavior, Toxic Thinking Tagged With: Am I emotionally abusive?, Can the emotional abuser change?, how do I stop being emotionally abusive?

 When others make you feel small